-A long-time college and high school skiing coach, Nick Stagers enters his first season as the assistant coach of the men's and women's Alpine skiing programs in 2012-13.
+A long-time college and high school skiing coach, Nick Stagers returns for his fifth season as the assistant coach of the Saint Michael's men's and women's Alpine skiing programs in 2016-17.

 Stagers served as the Alpine skiing assistant coach at Bates College for the 2006-07 season after he held the same position at Colby College during the 2003-04 and 2004-05 seasons.

 Stagers' coaching experience dates back to 2002, as he has coached men's and women's junior and high school-aged skiers at Steamboat Springs (Colo.)
 Winter Sports Club, Carrabassett Valley (Maine) Academy and Gould (Maine) Academy.